knowbee/rwanda/README.md

 ### Village(province, district, sector, cell)

-Returns an array of Cells found in the given province, district, sector and cell.
+Returns an array of Villages found in the given province, district, sector and cell.
 It returns `undefined` if either province, district , sector or cell is not found.

 ## Install